Sniffdog/SplitSniff/README.md

 Fully automated / Set And Forget in Startsniff.bat/

-How to set in StartSniff.bat:
+# Please edit SplitSniff.bat (This is how to set for auto convert to btc)

 1) Place your Bitcoin address after -u in StartSniff.bat